Fudantopology/Fudantopology.github.io/index.md

         Time: 13:30 - 15:30

         Zoom Id: 853 0188 1524  password: Fudan2022

+        Title: The Kaplansky conjectures

+        Abstract: There is a series of four fundamental and long-standing conjectures on group rings attributed to Kaplansky.
+For example, the zero divisor conjecture states that the group ring of a torsion-free group with field coefficients has no zero divisors.
+I will discuss these conjectures, their connections to other open questions in various areas of mathematics, and my recent disproof of the unit conjecture.

 - Dec.
 22 2022 [Fei Han](https://discovery.nus.edu.sg/1759-fei-han), National University of Singapore